AbsaOSS/ABRiS/spark-avro-dataframes/README.md

 ```

 ### Alternative Data Sources
 Your data may not come from Spark and, if you are using Avro, there is a chance you are also using Java.
-This libary provides utilities to easily convert Java beans into Avro
-records and send them to Kafka.
+This library provides utilities to easily convert Java beans into Avro records and send them to Kafka.

 To use you need to:

-1. Store the Avro schema for the class structure you want to send (the schema will be inferred from the that):
+1. Store the Avro schema for the class structure you want to send (the Spark schema will be inferred from there later, in your reading job):

 ```Java
 Class<?> dataType = YourBean.class;